16 Problem Solving & Modeling

 Multi-Disciplinary Problems

-As previously discussed, aircraft and spacecraft structures are lightweight, thin-walled structures made of various beams, columns, shafts, plates, shells, etc. All must be modeled in aggregate with the aerodynamics in a multi-disciplinary approach, the idea being shown in the figure below.
+As previously discussed, aircraft and spacecraft structures are lightweight, thin-walled structures of various beams, columns, shafts, plates, shells, etc. All must be modeled in aggregate with aerodynamics using a multi-disciplinary approach, the idea being shown in the figure below.
 Coupling aerodynamics with the structures and structural dynamics is called aeroelasticity because the action of the aerodynamic loads will elastically deform the structure and so will feed back to the aerodynamic loads.
-Coupling together models of the aerodynamics and structural loads and deformations usually requires an iterative approach, adding significantly to the computational time and overall effort.
+Combining models of aerodynamics and structural loads and deformations usually requires an iterative approach, adding significantly to the computational time and overall effort.

-Avoiding adverse aeroelastic effects such as flutter is a crucial goal in flight vehicle design, which requires closely integrated aerodynamic and structural and structural dynamic models.
+Avoiding adverse aeroelastic effects such as flutter is a crucial goal in flight vehicle design, requiring integrated aerodynamic and structural dynamic models.

 Like aerodynamics, the governing equations of structural elasticity comprise sets of partial differential equations.
 Computational Fluid Dynamics (CFD) can help predict the detailed aerodynamic loads if sufficient computing power is available, i.e., the need for memory and execution speed.
 For the structure, the finite element method (FEM) is usually necessary to predict the behavior of complex structural geometries.
 The FEM is highly developed and sophisticated enough to handle just about any aerospace structure, but like CFD also requires significant computing power.
 Sometimes, subsets of the governing equations may be adequate to speed up the computational process, depending on the assumptions and the approximations that can be justified, e.g., small displacements or isotropic structural properties.